awsdocs/aws-net-developer-guide/doc_source/sso.md

 # Single sign\-on \(SSO\) with the AWS SDK for \.NET<a name="sso"></a>

-AWS Single Sign\-On \(AWS SSO\) is a cloud\-based single sign\-on service that makes it easy to centrally manage SSO access to all of your AWS accounts and cloud applications\.
-For full details, see the [AWS Single Sign\-On User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/)\.
+AWS IAM Identity Center \(successor to AWS Single Sign\-On\) is a cloud\-based single sign\-on \(SSO\) service that makes it easy to centrally manage SSO access to all of your AWS accounts and cloud applications\.
+For full details, see the [IAM Identity Center User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/)\.

-If you're unfamiliar with how an SDK interacts with AWS SSO, see the following information\.
+If you're unfamiliar with how an SDK interacts with IAM Identity Center, see the following information\.

 ## High\-level pattern of interaction<a name="w155aac15b7b7b1"></a>

-At a high level, SDKs interact with AWS SSO in a manner similar to the following pattern:
+At a high level, SDKs interact with IAM Identity Center in a manner similar to the following pattern:

-1. AWS SSO is configured, typically through the [AWS SSO console](https://console.aws.amazon.com/singlesignon), and an SSO user is invited to participate\.
+1. IAM Identity Center is configured, typically through the [IAM Identity Center console](https://console.aws.amazon.com/singlesignon), and an SSO user is invited to participate\.

 1. The shared AWS `config` file on the user's computer is updated with SSO information\.

-1. The user signs in through AWS SSO and is given short\-term credentials for the AWS Identity and Access Management \(IAM\) permissions that have been configured for them\.
+1. The user signs in through IAM Identity Center and is given short\-term credentials for the AWS Identity and Access Management \(IAM\) permissions that have been configured for them\.
 This sign\-in can be initiated through a non\-SDK tool like the AWS CLI, or programmatically through a \.NET application\.

 1. The user proceeds to do their work\.
-When they run other applications that are using AWS SSO, they don't need to sign in again to open the applications\.
+When they run other applications that are using SSO, they don't need to sign in again to open the applications\.

 **Topics**
 + [Prerequisites](#sso-prereq)